dhutapratama/docs/mocking.md

 <a name="mail-fake"></a>
 ## Mail Fake

 You may use the `Mail` facade's `fake` method to prevent mail from being sent.
 Typically, sending mail is unrelated to the code you are actually testing.
-Most likely, it is sufficient to simply assert that Laravel was instructed to send a given mailable.
+Most likely, it is sufficient to simply assert that Lets was instructed to send a given mailable.

 After calling the `Mail` facade's `fake` method, you may then assert that [mailables](/docs/{{version}}/mail) were instructed to be sent to users and even inspect the data the mailables received: